danielSoler93/nbd_central_docs/docs/_build/_build/html/_sources/index.rst.txt

 Private OfficeGPU AK40
 =========================
-The NBD Linux Cluster consists of 6 computing nodes with 4 GPUS NVIDIA GeForceTM GTX 1080 and 1 xeon Gold Processors, for a total of 192 cores (384 HT threads).
-Includes 4 GPUs for offloading calculations.
+The NBD OfficeGPU consists of 28 nodes for schrodinger calculations as well as general analysis tools.

 .. toctree::
    NBDCALC/index.rst